Close Menu

 4. Speed with safety

-Most models cap assisted speed at 25 km/h, like the Focus Thron2 6.8.
+Most models cap assisted speed at 25 km/h (in the E.U. and Australia), like the Focus Thron2 6.8.
 It’s fast enough for trail fun, and still keeps things safe.

 5. Versatility beyond the mountains